rsyncOSX/RsyncUIdocs/content/post/Built.md

 # Dataflow in RsyncUI

 The flow and handling of data, information about tasks and log-records, are slightly different in the two versions of RsyncUI.
-The dataflow using SwiftData is like a kind of very easy to understand and use.
+The dataflow using SwiftData is like a kind of very easy to understand and use as stated in documents about Apple.

 ## JSON version

-There are three files on permanent storage; tasks, log records and user settings.
+There are three files on permanent storage: tasks, log records and user settings.
 All files are JSON files and `Combine` is utilized to read and save data.
 JSON files are *encoded* before a write operation and *decoded* when read from storage.
 The encode and decode is requiered to represent JSON data as internal data within RsyncUI.

 When RsyncUI starts it reads *user configuration* and *data about tasks for the default profile*.
 The object holding data about tasks is an `@Observable` object created when RsyncUI starts.